 It is still important for consumers to note that the USDA BioPreferred label is not an immediate guarantee of safety.
 What can be ensured is that the makers of these biobased products have modified the production process to use more renewable resources while decreasing petroleum consumption.
 This then reduces its carbon footprint, significantly helping the environment and people’s overall health.

 Beta Analytic is not affiliated with the USDA BioPreferred Program.
 The ISO 17025-accredited lab welcomes inquiries on ASTM D6866 biobased content testing as part of the BioPreferred Voluntary Labeling or BioPreferred Federal Procurement Program.
-Results are reported in 5-7 business days.
-A faster service is also available.
-Please contact the lab for price inquiries.
+Please contact the lab for turnaround time and price inquiries.